JuliaDataScience/JuliaDataScience/contents/stats.md

 sco("all_grades()"; process=without_caption_label)
 ```

-Let us add more grades to our students so that we have more numbers to calculate central tendencies:
+Let's add more grades to our students so that we have more numbers to calculate central tendencies:

 ```jl
 sco("more_grades()"; process=without_caption_label)